rackerlabs/support-how-to/content/cloud-servers/rescue-mode-on-windows-servers.md

 4. Run the `UNIQUEID DISK` command to verify that the ID matches what you recorded.

    <img src="{% asset_path cloud-servers/rescue-mode-on-windows-servers/matchRecordedname.png %}" alt="" />

-**Note**: After this process is complete, you can take the server out of rescue mode.
+  After this process is complete, you can take the server out of rescue mode.
 The server should now boot up normally.

 #### Tips & Warnings